 Can there be any complications or risks?

-How do you treat jaundice?
+How can you treat jaundice?

 How you can help?